suttarkar/UFOs/README.md

 ## Summary
 One of the main drawbacks of this page is that when the user puts in a filter, if anything is misspelt no results show.
-One of the ways to improve this webpage would be by allowing the user to also select multiple dates or a range of dates.
-Another way would be to
+One of the ways to improve this webpage would be by allowing the user to select multiple dates or a range of dates, as well as multiple different cities, states, etc. Another way would be to make the filters that take text accept results without being case sensitive.